microsoft/vscode-jupyter/TELEMETRY.md

         This happens when we create conda envs without the `python` argument.
         Such conda envs don't work today in the extension.
         Hence users with such environments could hvae issues with starting kernels or packages not getting loaded correctly or at all.
+        - `localKernelSpecCount`: `number`
+        Total number of local kernel specs in the list.
+        - `remoteKernelSpecCount`: `number`
+        Total number of remote kernel specs in the list.
         - `duration`: `number`
         Duration of a measure in milliseconds.
         Common measurement used across a number of events.